Women’s hockey world still playing catch-up to Canada, US

 Barring a drastic turn of events, the likelihood of the U.S. facing Canada in the gold-medal game for the sixth time in seven Olympic tournaments appears inevitable.
 The only exception was the 2006 Torino Games, when Sweden beat the U.S. in the semifinals before losing to Canada.

-“I really believe Canada and the U.S. are playing on a different planet right now,” said Czech coach Tomas Pacina, whose country is making its Olympic debut.
+“I really believe Canada and the U.S. are playing on a different planet right now,” said Czech coach Tomas Pacina.
 “It’s a very mature hockey, very high-end hockey, very close to men’s hockey.”

 Canada’s up-tempo transition attack and heavy emphasis on the forecheck was readily apparent against the Finns.
 Fillier opened the scoring 61 seconds in by snapping in a shot from the right circle, and Sarah Nurse scored 11 minutes later off Sanni Rantala’s giveaway.